Aaron98990/ways-of-the-game/advantage.md

 > The referee:
 > - allows play to continue when an offence occurs, or a restart is incorrectly taken and the ball is in play, and the opposing team will benefit from the advantage, and penalises the offence/orders a retake if the anticipated advantage does not ensue at that time or within a few seconds
-> - Law 5.3 Power and duties
+> - Law 5.3 Powers and duties

 > The ball is out of play when:
 > - [...]